redox-os/book/src/introduction/how_redox_compares_to_other_operating_systems.md

 Compared to Linux, our syscall interface is much more minimal.
 This is not because of the stage in development.
 This is a matter of design.
 Linux has a lot unnecessary, bloated syscalls (try to run `man syscalls`, and an almost infinite list appears).

-"Everything is an URL"
+"Everything is a URL"
 ----------------------

-This is an generalization of "Everything is an file", largely inspired by Plan 9.
+This is an generalization of "Everything is a file", largely inspired by Plan 9.
 In Redox, "resources" (will be explained later) can be both socket-like and file-like, making them fast enough for using them for virtually everything.

 This way we get a more unified system API.